NORMAN J. CLEMENT RPH., DDS.,

 Pronto Pharmacy Workers Compensation Insurance classifies them as Class code 8045, Class Description Store: Drug Retail of which compounding is covered under our community license.

 Manufacturing comes under the jurisdiction of the FDA, not a DEA diversion inspector.
-Alpert never consulted the FDA.
+Albert never consulted the FDA.

 The actions of the DEA and DI Albert were clearly malicious and were targeted at shutting Pronto Pharmacy down at whatever cost.
 To exact financial hardship on Pronto Pharmacy and it owners.
 There is no finding of facts that support Pronto Pharmacy as an “imminent danger” with no facts to support Pronto as illegally manufacturing, no fact to support continuing the ISO.